DocuPipe Logo

 When You Need IDP

-The moment documents start entering your workflow, RPA will hit a wall.
-It can't open a PDF and understand what's inside, and it can't adapt when a vendor changes their invoice format.
-If your work processes involve reading, understanding, or extracting data from documents, you need IDP.
+The moment documents enter your workflow, RPA hits a wall.
+It can't open a PDF and understand what's inside.
+It can't adapt when a vendor changes their invoice format.
+If your processes involve reading, understanding, or extracting data from documents, you need IDP.

 Use IDP if: